MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/troubleshoot-dns-event-id-4013.md

 - forest-wide DNS application partition
 - domain-wide DNS application partition

 And these domain controllers can experience a 15-20 minute startup delay.
-The existence of additional partitions increases the startup delay.
+The existence of extra partitions increases the startup delay.

 DNS Event ID 4013 in the DNS event log indicates that DNS service startup was delayed.
 It's because inbound replication of Active Directory partitions hadn't occurred.